Distance sets, orthogonal projections, and passing to weak tangents: Remaining proofs

 and let $N(k)$ be a large positive integer which we will specify later.
 Let $\theta = (\theta_1, \theta_2, \dots) \in \mathbb{N}^\mathbb{N}$ be the infinite integer sequence defined by beginning with $N(1)$ 1s, and following with $N(2)$ 2s, and so on.
 In other words, $\theta$ is the unique word with non-decreasing entries such that for all integers $k$ there are precisely $N(k)$ occurrences of the integer $k$.
 Also let $\Phi_k : \mathcal{K}([0,1]) \to \mathcal{K}([0,1]) $ be defined by the action of the IFS $\mathcal{I}(k)$, i.e.

 Finally, let

 and observe that $E$ is a non-empty compact subset of $[0,1]$.
 For every integer $k \geq 1$ we can decompose $E$ into finitely many pieces, each of which is a subset of the attractor of $\mathcal{I}(k)$.
+We can do this because the maps in $\mathcal{I}(k')$ are iterates of maps from $\mathcal{I}(k)$ for any $1 \leq k < k'$.
 Since the Assouad dimension is finitely stable, this means that we can bound the Assouad dimension of $E$ by the \emph{similarity dimension} of the attractor of $\mathcal{I}(k)$ for all $k$, see \cite[Chapter 9]{falconer} and \cite{Fraser}.
 In particular, the similarity dimension associated with $\mathcal{I}(k)$ is the unique real solution $s(k)$ of

 and so

 All remains is to prove that we may choose the integers $N(k)$ such that the key feature of the systems we use is preserved, i.e. $\dim_\mathrm{A} D(E)=1 $.

 By construction, for all $k\geq 1$ we have